Cybersecurity for HIPAA Compliance

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) sets national healthcare industry standards for:

 According to the Centers for Medicare and Medicaid Services, the purpose of HIPAA is “To reduce paperwork and streamline business processes across the health care system.”
 The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) enforces HIPAA regulations.

 One element of HIPAA, the HIPAA Security Rule, sets requirements for protecting electronically protected health information (ePHI).
 Health plans, healthcare clearinghouses, and healthcare providers — also known as covered entities — must protect patient data with “appropriate administrative, physical and technical safeguards.”
-These security measures are meant to “ensure the confidentiality, integrity, and security” of data” and apply to business associates of the entities, too.
+These security measures are meant to “ensure the confidentiality, integrity, and security” of data, and apply to the covered entities, as well as their business associates.